martinfleis/clustergram/doc/index.md

 ```
 ![Default clustergram](https://raw.githubusercontent.com/martinfleis/clustergram/master/doc/_static/pca_false.png)

-## Scikit-learn and RAPIDS cuML backends
+## Scikit-learn, SciPy and RAPIDS cuML backends

-Clustergram offers two backends for the computation - `scikit-learn` which uses CPU and RAPIDS.AI `cuML`, which uses GPU.
-Note that both are optional dependencies, but you will need at least one of them to generate clustergram.
+Clustergram offers three backends for the computation - `scikit-learn` and `scipy` which use CPU and RAPIDS.AI `cuML`, which uses GPU.
+Note that all are optional dependencies but you will need at least one of them to generate clustergram.

 Using `scikit-learn` (default):